RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 re_item = create_re(σ_1_exact, σ_2_exact; corrmat = re_item_corr)
 ```

-Lets continue with the `subj`-part.
+Let's continue with the `subj`-part.

-We haven't any correlation, because we only have one intercept term, but you can give it a `1.0`.
+We haven't had any correlation, because we only have one intercept term, but you can set it to `1.0`.
 ```@example Main
 re_subj_corr = [1.0]
 ```